florence/esterel-calculus/README.txt

 agda: The Agda implementation of the Esterel calculus.

+      The main theorem in the paper, Theorem 3.2, is given as `eval≡ₑ-consistent` in `agda/eval-props.agda`
+      Theorem 3.3 is given as `≡ₑ-consistent` in `agda/calculus/properties.agda`.

       See `agda/README.txt` for more details.

 redex: The Redex implementation of the calculus and its tests.